With this degree, you will learn how to plan, develop and integrate applications and information systems into a global business environment.

 Today, to implement technology, practising professionals need to not only have knowledge and skills in information and communications technology, but they also need to understand the context in which computer technology can best be selected, applied and implemented.
 You will work with organisations to design, develop, deploy and manage information systems through the application of computing technology.

-This course will help you carry out a real-life project where you will need to demonstrate you can design and develop an information system that solves a community-based problem.
+This program will help you carry out a real-life project where you will need to demonstrate you can design and develop an information system that solves a community-based problem.

 This degree is exclusively for high-achieving students, and will continually challenge you to do even better and build on your academic success.
 Students in the Advanced degree program are automatically enrolled in The Academy, which offers interdisciplinary leadership programs, professional development and local and international internship and engagement opportunities for students.